kingpainter/heat_manager/README.md

 ## Known limitations

 - Pre-heat requires a `sensor.<person>_travel_time_home` sensor in HA.
-- Energy waste uses Netatmo's `heating_power_request` when available.
-For non-Netatmo rooms the Δtemp proxy is used.
+- Energy waste uses Netatmo's `heating_power_request` when available; falls back to Δtemp proxy for other rooms.
 - PID via HomeKit requires the Netatmo Relay paired as HomeKit Controller in HA.
-- Non-tracked persons always follow the house global state.
-- Daily energy history resets on HA restart.
 - CO₂ waste weighting uses a fixed 50 % reduction above 900 ppm — not yet configurable via the UI.
+- Valve protection runs once per week at 02:00–03:00 local time, only when the controller is OFF.

 ---